damolinx/vscode-macros/README.md

 * **Option 1**: Use **Request to Stop** button on the macro node (all running instances) or the given run instance from the [**Macro Explorer**](#macro-explorer-view) view to stop a macro.

 * **Option 2**: Use the **Macros: Show Running Macros** command to select a specific instance to stop.
-  * This is also available from the status bar item show when there are active macros instances.
+  * This is also available from the status bar item shown when there are active macros instances.

 If a macro does not respond to a cancellation request, it will continue running.
 In such cases, you can use the **Developer: Restart Extension Host** command to restart all extensions, or restart VS Code to stop the macro.
 While this is not ideal, it provides a way to recover from unresponsive or runaway macros.
-Note that this approach does not implicitly terminate external processes started by the macro.
+This approach does not implicitly terminate external processes started by the macro, however.

 [↑ Back to top](#table-of-contents)